MrLar/AzurLaneData/docs/equips/augments/index.md

 | **skill_upgrades** | [`SkillUpgradeData[]`](../../common.md#skill-upgrade-data) | Skill upgrades this augment grants of enhanced to +10. |
 |   **craftable**    |                         `boolean`                          |      Whether this augment can freely be crafted.       |

+Note: To determine if an augment is unique to a ship you can use the `limit_group` from BaseEquipData as it will point to that ships ID.
+Otherwise it is always 0.

 # Augment Cost
 Represents the cost to craft, upgrade and uncap an augment by one enhance level.
 Provides the following: